 Fill flash!
 What does it mean?
 It’s nothing but a photography technique in which the camera flash is deployed to illuminate the darker areas of an image, especially the subject.
-When the subject is underexposed due to the deficit of sunlight and other lights or sometimes due to the backlight, fill flash is supplemented to correctly expose the subject.
-For many photographers, using fill flash is a daunting task as they apprehend overexposure of a photo.
-But with the appropriate use of a fill flash, you can nail your photography.
+When there is a deficit of sunlight, other light sources, or backlighting that causes the subject to be underexposed, you can use a fill flash to properly expose the subject.

 You can easily fathom that fill flash is handy for both portraiture and macro photography.
-But do you know that fill flash is also conducive for landscape photography?
+But do you know that fill flash is also conducive to landscape photography?
 It may sound unlikely but it’s a fact.

 A seasoned snapper with an appropriate technique can make use of the fill flash for landscape photography.
 Proper utilization of the fill flash will sparkle the foreground eliminating the shadows from it.
 Let’s take a look at how fill flash can improve different types of photography, including portrait, macro, and landscape.